WMFong0/Python-Weather-Report-System/README.md

 # Python Weather Report System

-Support all districts.
+Support all locations.

-Yet, the experimental feature is only available in some selective district, due to the complexity of other districts.
+Yet, the experimental feature is only available in some selective locations/districts (Tuen Mun, Tin Shui Wai, Yuen Long, Sai Kung does not support the launch of nearest weather station so,), due to the complexity of other districts.

 Very likely, I might add a CSV file to allow user to key in their current location, and show them the weather at their own location.
 Currently, we allow users to key in their district and select the nearby weather station instead.